by Constantine Pappas on January 16, 2019

 Analytics features are not inherently any more difficult to use than other tools.
 As with any new technology, two of the main reasons some folks perceive them as more difficult stems from a lack of exposure and a lack of practice.
 These obstacles are only temporary and easy to overcome, as we’ve seen time and again with our customers.

 Constantine Pappas is a licensed attorney with more than 15 years of legal experience.
-He is a member of kCura’s customer success team, helping Relativity users build workflows for analytics and computer-assisted review.
+He is a member of Relativity’s customer success team, helping users build workflows for analytics and technology-assisted review.